Ultracoherent self-assembled diamond nanomechanics reveals superfluid dynamics: Acknowledgments

 \section{Acknowledgments}

-We thank Tobias Elbs for contributing to the early-stage experiment.
-We thank Rodrick K. Defo, Sukhad D. Joshi, Nils J. Engelsen, Chaoshen Zhang, Yiqi Wang for helpful discussions.
+We thank Nils J. Engelsen, Yiqi Wang, Katie Barajas, Renee George, Michael Haas, and Yan-Qi Huan, Jiangdong Deng, Ling Xie for helpful discussions.
 This work was supported by AFOSR (Grant No. FA9550-23-1-0333), AWS (Grant No. A50791), and G.H. gratefully acknowledges financial support from the Swiss National Science Foundation (Postdoc.Mobility, grant number 222257), and Harvard’s Aramont Fellowship for Emerging Science Research.
+A.M.D. acknowledges support from the Harvard Quantum Initiative Postdoctoral Fellowship in Science and Engineering and the AWS Center for Quantum Networking.
+N.S. acknowledges support from NSF Center for Quantum Networks (ERC EEC-1941583).
 This work was performed in part at the Harvard University Center for Nanoscale Systems (CNS); a member of the National Nanotechnology Coordinated Infrastructure Network (NNCI), which is supported by the National Science Foundation under NSF award no. ECCS-2025158.